IsraelAlonzoMoran/terraform_hw3/README.md

 Here we have the main file "terraform_hw3.ft.

 Just to show some code from the main file.
-Here we have the provider in this case AWS, we are also adding the region that we are using for this project (Oregon us-west-2), from here we are also passing the values for the vpc_module, values for the variable vpc_cidr, for the variable called region-availability-zones.
+Here we have the provider in this case AWS, we are also adding the region that we are using for this project (Oregon us-west-2), from here we are also passing the values for the vpc_module, values for the variable vpc_cidr, for the variable called "region-availability-zones".
 From this main file we are passing some values to the variables we have in each module of the project.

 ```bash
 terraform {